snfp/NNIT.MicrosoftPlanner/README.md

 - TaskIcon was made by Freepik,
 - PlanIcon was made by Eucalyp,
 - TeamIcon was made by Freepik
-- Conversation was made by FlatIcon
+- ConversationIcon was made by FlatIcon